montsecruz9/Final_Project/README.md

 ## Machine Learning Model:

 ### Data preprocessing
-The following columns were deleted as there were of no use for our model: 'Origin', 'Dest', 'Unnamed: 0', 'OriginCityName', 'DestCityName', 'Cancelled', and 'CancellationCode'.
+The following columns were deleted as there were of no use for our model: 'Year', 'DayofMonth', 'CRSDepTime', 'DepTime', 'DepDelayMinutes', 'CRSArrTime', 'ArrTime', 'CRSElapsedTime', 'ActualElapsedTime', 'CarrierDelay', 'WeatherDelay', 'NASDelay', 'SecurityDelay', 'LateAircraftDelay', 'Origin', 'OriginCityName', 'DestCityName', 'Unnamed: 0', 'Cancelled', 'FirstDepTime', and 'CancellationCode'

-We created the column 'Is_Delayed' as this is our target for the model, to predict whether a flight might be delayed or not independently of the origin or destination city.
+We created the column 'Is_Delayed' as this is our target for the model, to predict whether a flight might be delayed or not, taking only into account the airline, destination, month and day of the week.

 The columns for the types of delays contained a lot of NaNs.
 We stil decided to keep those columns and drop the NaNs.
 ### Feature engineering and feature selection